 The only real small change I made was instead of creme fraiche I substituted sour cream thinned with a bit of heavy cream.

-This makes for a really fun eat, especially if you leave the morels whole, they soak up the custard mixture and it gets all up inside’m.
+This makes for a really fun eat especially if you leave the morels whole, which most recipes do not.

 Roger Vergé's Morel Quiche

 - 1 Whisk

 - 4 cups pie weights you can use rice, beans or lentils

 - Grapeseed canola oil or lard for cooking